killhamster/PyWikiHow/README.md

 - Add parser for tips
 - Add parser for warnings
 - I have code to rotate proxies and user agent strings, but since this no longer scrapes pages, this probably isn't necessary
+- Unordered lists in steps break the parse_steps() function.
+For now they're ignored, but it would be nice to have them parsed and inserted into the correct step